sethleedy/Auto-Besside-Capturer/README.md

 	<Monitoring Device> in case it does not detect the device for monitoring correctly.

 	If the WiFi device is not specified, it defaults to the first auto detected WiFi device that contains Monitor mode.
-	If the monitoring device is not specified, it defaults to detected created device.
-Normally mon0.
+	If the Monitoring device is not specified, it defaults to a detected created device, normally mon0.

-	Detected 0 WiFi devices available with monitor mode:

 	Notes:
 	If stuck waiting for the WiFi device to appear, try the 'ESCape' button to shutdown the program.